m-wierzba/cat-container/README.md

 `singularity run --cleanenv <container> <batch file> <arguments>`

-To use your own, customised batch file, simply specify its path:
+To use your own, customised batch file, simply specify its path, e.g.:

-`singularity run --cleanenv container.simg -b /home/cat_standalone_segment.txt T1.nii`
+`singularity run --cleanenv container.simg -b $HOME/cat_standalone_segment.txt T1.nii`

 To use a default batch file, use one of the files included in the container (`/batch`):